Pinafore/nlp-hw/presidents/README.md

 What you have to do
 ===================

-The PresidentGusser takes a question and returns a guess of who the president was.
+The PresidentGusser (in `president_guesser.py`) takes a question and returns a guess of who the president was.
 You need to extract what time the question is asking about and return the name of the appropriate US president.

 There are two things you need to do: store the appropriate information in the `train` function and then retrieve it in the `__call__` function.